Tier 4 Dependant Visas

 Who can bring dependants to the UK?

 You can bring your husband, wife, unmarried partner, and children (under 18) to the UK with you if you are studying a postgraduate course of 12 months or more.
-If you are a government-sponsored students and studying a course at any level of 6 months or more, you can also bring your dependants to the UK.
+If you are a government-sponsored student and studying a course at any level of 6 months or more, you can also bring your dependants to the UK.

 You cannot bring other family members such as parents or siblings to the UK with you as your dependants, although they can come for short visits on Visitor visas.